superfly/docs/networking/private-networking.html.md

 ## Private Network VPN

-You can use the [WireGuard](https://wireguard.com/) VPN to connect to our [6PN private network](/docs/networking/private-networking/).
-This is a flexible and secure way to plug into each one of your Fly.io organizations and connect to any app within that organization.
+You can use the [WireGuard](https://wireguard.com/+external) VPN to connect to the 6PN private network.
+WireGuard is a flexible and secure way to plug into each one of your Fly.io organizations and connect to any app within that organization.

 ### Set up a private network VPN